 Blythswood Square Hotel

 Our hotel, the Blythswood Square, was just a short walk from Buchanan Street and the Glasgow School of Art.
 The building had at one time been an automobile club, so was decorated with many car inspired accents.
 The perfect place for my automobile loving husband!
 The common areas were lovely and the service friendly.
+The rooms though not spacious were very comfortable.

 Take me with you!